mansona/emberconf-launching-ember-future/slides/020-three-things.md

 # Three things

-- Thing 1: What embroider is doing and why is it so hard
+- Thing 1: What embroider is doing and why is it so hard <!-- .element class="fragment" -->

-- Thing 2: How rollup plugins work (and how we're using them)
+- Thing 2: How rollup plugins work (and how we're using them) <!-- .element class="fragment" -->

-- Thing 3: What the future build system looks like
+- Thing 3: What the future build system looks like <!-- .element class="fragment" -->

 Note: